 Recognising the need to stay relevant, professional Chartered Accountancy programmes around the world are reinventing their syllabus and mode of teaching to be more innovative, all-encompassing and applicable to the real world.

 The Singapore CA Qualification (formerly known as Singapore QP), the pathway towards attaining the CA (Singapore) designation, is heeding that advice.
 The Singapore Accountancy Commission, the statutory body in charge of designing its curriculum, is shaping it to become a platform to nurture well-rounded professionals with an affinity for numbers as well as a natural flair for leadership.

 This is done through equal part practical experience and professional programme.
-In the Singapore CA Qualification, Candidates hone their soft skills such as communication, problem solving and critical thinking skills through case study presentations at the Professional Development Workshops.
+In the Singapore CA Qualification, Candidates hone their soft skills such as communication, problem solving and critical thinking skills through case study presentations at the Integrative Business Solutions Workshops.
 Extra credit goes to Candidates who critique constructively, speak up more or simply ask more questions.

 With this workshop format, the CAs of today must now be able to give quality insight and analysis.
 They have to read more widely, offer various views and make a compelling case on how accounting and auditing best practices can help make good strategic decisions.

 The workshops are held concurrently with the practical experience component where Candidates are required to apply what they have learnt and fulfil nine elements of generic competences at the workplace, including personal effectiveness and ethics and professionalism.

 …with a heart